Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/multi-region-hub-and-spoke-vnet-with-nva.md

 ### Azure DNS

 Private DNS is configured ready for using Private Link and Virtual Machine Auto-registration.
-Spoke Virtual Networks should use the Azure Firewall IP Address in the same region as their DNS configuration.
+Spoke Virtual Networks should use the Network Virtual Appliance IP Address in the same region as their DNS configuration.

-- Azure Firewall is configured as DNS proxy
+- Network Virtual Appliance should be configured as DNS proxy
-- Azure Firewall forwards DNS traffic to the Private DNS resolver
+- Network Virtual Appliance should be forward DNS traffic to the Private DNS resolver
 - Azure Private DNS Resolver has an inbound endpoint from the hub network
 - Azure Private Link DNS zones are linked to the all hub Virtual Networks